lehins/massiv/README.md

 stencil.
-There is nothing particular about the array itself, but the filter is a stencil that sums the elements in a [Moore neighborhood](https://en.wikipedia.org/wiki/Moore_neighborhood) and divide the result by 9, i.e. finds the average of a 3 by 3 square.
+There is nothing particular about the array itself, but the filter is a stencil that sums the elements in a [Moore neighborhood](https://en.wikipedia.org/wiki/Moore_neighborhood) and divides the result by 9, i.e. finds the average of a 3 by 3 square.

 ```haskell
 arrLightIx2 :: Comp -> Ix2 -> Array D Ix2 Double